 Are your canes or crutches heavier than the medical supply types made of aluminum or fiberglass?

 Generally our products are of equal weight or are lighter, and are definitely much more attractive!

 What sort of delivery time can I expect?

 You should allow about four weeks, but often the time is less than that.
 “Rush” orders are an extra $20.00 plus special shipping costs that may apply.

 How do you finish your products?

-We use Danish oil exclusively.
+We use Danish oil exclusively kaufen viagra in deutschland.
 This finish softens the wood colors and highlights the grain of each piece.
 Danish oil seals from the inside out, and can be reapplied for lasting beauty.
 For continued care we also use Howard’s Feed n’Wax now available for purchase.

 What is the right way to walk with a cane?

 A cane is usually held in the hand opposite to the side needing support, but most important is your comfort and good alignment of your arm and shoulder.